 CommunicationsCan I make a public announcement once I accept an Agreement?

-Prior to making any public announcements with respect to your participation in the CWRG, you must obtain Ministry approval.
+Prior to making any public announcements with respect to your CWRG project, you must obtain Ministry approval.
 For more information, contact the CWRG team at CWRG@gov.bc.ca

-What do I need to do in order to promote my project in the community?
+Can I promote my project in the community?

 .
-The material will be reviewed to ensure guidelines are met (turnaround time is approximately three business days).
+The material will be reviewed to ensure guidelines are met (Depending on volumes, turnaround time is approximately seven to ten days).

 How do I share a participant’s success story with the CWRG?

-If you would like to share a success story of one or more of your participants, each participant should complete and sign a consent
+If you would like to share a participant's success story or testimonial, with or without photos, the participant must complete and sign a Testimonial Consent and Release form

 What do I need to do in order to publish a participant’s success story on my webpage?

-- A Completion Report is required 30 days after the end of the project delivery date.
+- A Completion Report is required within 30 days after the project delivery end date.